Can Diet Support Fertility & Reproductive Health?

 Magnesium Glycinate Powder – Stress, Sleep & Hormonal Balance

-A gentle, bioavailable form of magnesium to support relaxation, restorative sleep, and hormone regulation.
+A gentle, bioavailable form of magnesium to support relaxation, restorative sleep and nervous system calm, commonly chosen as part of a broader hormone and fertility-supportive routine.

 Rhodiola BioActive – Stress Resilience & Hormonal Support

-A high-potency Rhodiola root extract delivering rosavins and salidroside to support stress resilience, mood balance, and mental energy — all of which can play important roles in fertility health.
+A high-potency Rhodiola root extract delivering standardised rosavins and salidroside to support stress resilience, mood balance and mental energy — all of which can play supportive roles in reproductive health.

 Rhodiola BioActive – Natroceutics